amberqiong/Molecular-Mechanisms-of-Human-Pancreatic-Islet-Dysfunction-Under-Overnutrition-Metabolic-Stress/README.md

 }
 ```

-Then each GSEA results were ranked by pval.
-Top 10 terms from each cell types were extracted and used for plotting the pathway heatmap
+Then each GSEA results were ranked by |NES|.
+Top 10 terms from each cell types were extracted and used for plotting the pathway heatmap.

 ## UPR module scores calculation